Back to homepage

 What's still unclear

-People remember the crashes and the grounding, but not that Boeing ultimately avoided a criminal trial and the case was dismissed after years of negotiation and reversal.
+People remember the crashes and the grounding, but not that Boeing ultimately avoided a criminal trial while civil cases continued to produce separate outcomes.

 Deep dive